melexis/warnings-plugin/README.rst

 -------------------

 Use ``-C, --code-quality`` to let the plugin generate `a Code Quality report`_ for GitLab CI.
 All counted Sphinx, Doxygen, XMLRunner and Polyspace warnings/errors/failures will be included.
-Other checker types are not supported by this feature.
+Other checker types are not yet supported by this feature.
 The report is a JSON file that implements `a subset of the Code Climate spec`_.
 Define this file `as a codequality report artifact`_ of the CI job.